tz-earl/tz-earl.github.io/_posts/2019-08-15-regressing-a-multivariate-function.md

 During training, the loss function bottomed out at a low of about 0.20.
 After running the trained model on the test data, the mean value of the errors of the predictions was 0.20.
 This was a 33% error from the correct output values.
 Not close at all.

-As it turns out, after trying a number of neural nets that was as good as it got.
+As it turns out, after trying a number of neural nets I was not able to do any better.
 Model variations included:

 * Varying the number of hidden layers (all fully connected) between one and five
 * Changing the number of units in the layers